Benchmarking the Robustness of Instance Segmentation Models: Methods

 \subsection{ImageNet-C Corruptions}

 We investigate many image corruptions from the ImageNet-C dataset \cite{hendrycks2019benchmarking}.
 These corruptions are mainly categorized into four categories, several types of \textbf{1) Blur} (motion, defocus, gaussian), \textbf{2) Noise} (gaussian, impulse, shot and speckle), \textbf{3) Digital} (brightness, contrast, and JPEG compression), and \textbf{4) Weather} (snow, spatter, fog, and frost).
 Examples of these corrupted images are shown in Fig. \ref{fig:corruption_examples}.
 Each corruption can be tuned for different severity.
 We find severity set to 3 looks realistic and challenging enough and use this setting as the standard in our evaluations.
-Each corruption is explained in more detail next with the parameters that are used.
+Corruptions are as follows:

-\textbf{1.} Blur corruptions include \textit{motion blur}, which results from a fast-moving camera when recording.
-Motion blur is obtained by Wand motion blur function library with radius 15, sigma 8, and a randomly sampled angle from a uniform distribution between (-45, 45). \textit{Defocus blur} happens when an image is out of focus.
-It is applied to images with a OpenCV Gaussian blur function with $3\times3$ kernels, and sigmaX values of 0.5. \textit{Gaussian blur} is the last blur corruption, which is implemented with a low-pass filter and outputs a blurred pixel by weighted averaging a pixel with its neighbors.
-The skimage gaussian filters are used with sigma value of 3.
+\textbf{1.} Blur corruptions include \textit{motion blur}, which results from a fast-moving camera when recording. \textit{Defocus blur} happens when an image is out of focus. \textit{Gaussian blur} is the last blur corruption, which is implemented with a low-pass filter and outputs a blurred pixel by weighted averaging a pixel with its neighbors.
+The libraries and parameters used for these corruptions are given in Table \ref{tab:method_blur}.

 \textbf{2.} Among noise corruptions, \textit{Gaussian noise} appears in low-lighting conditions.
 It is implemented as a summation of the input image and a noise map where the noise is generated from a normal distribution with a scale of $0.18$. \textit{Impulse noise} naturally happens due to a defect in recording hardware or sensor and corrupts some of the pixels in an image.
 It is implemented as a color analogue of salt-and-pepper noise by using the skimage random noise function with an amount of $0.09$. \textit{Shot noise} is electronic noise caused by the discrete nature of light itself.
 It is implemented with a Poisson distribution parameterized by the input image multiplied by $12$.
 The image is then normalized by $12$ to be in the correct range. \textit{Speckle noise} occurs due to the effect of environmental conditions on the imaging sensor during image acquisition.
 It is an additive noise and the noise added to a pixel tends to be proportional to the original pixel intensity.
 We use the parameter of $0.35$ for the normal distribution's scale and multiply it with the input image to output the noise, which is then added to the input image.